Talegaon Dabhade: Transport

 Talegaon is served by Talegaon railway station which serves as a terminus for trains running on the Pune Suburban Railway.
 The station is of two platforms and has four tracks with two footbridges.
 This serves access to Talegaon Dabhade village and General Motors, Pune plant.
-PMPML bus service is available.
+PMPML bus services to Alandi, Katraj, Nigadi, Chakan, Vadgaon are available.
 Private taxies are also available.
+The major National Highways passing through are NH-4, NH48 AND NH 548 D.